Comprehensive Guide to Bloodborne Pathogen Training

 Do I Need to Do More Than Just the Course if I’m an Employer?

 If you are an employer and your employees may be exposed to bloodborne pathogens, you must have a written BBP exposure control plan for your workplace as part of OSHA’s Bloodborne Pathogens Standard.
 This plan will be used to negate occupational exposures to these pathogens, and it is suggested by OSHA your plan follow their online templates.
-Additionally, employers must also provide Hepatitis B vaccinations and all personal protective equipment to employees at no cost to them.
+Employers must provide the hepatitis B vaccination and appropriate personal protective equipment at no cost to employees with occupational exposure, with the vaccine offered within 10 working days of initial assignment and training.
 You will also be responsible for providing cleaning for the employees’ personal protective equipment and replacing it when needed.

 If you’d like to learn more about bloodborne pathogen standards or looking for the OSHA Bloodborne Pathogens Certification, you can check out the standard on CPR Select or call them at 1-866-610-8435.